 Our adoption counselors work in conjunction with Delyse (SSPA’s director) to provide adoption counseling and foster support via email at

-The SSPA media team ensures our Facebook page, Instagram and Twitter accounts are always active with informational posts.
+The SSPA communications team ensures our Facebook page, Instagram and Twitter accounts are always active with informational posts, updates our website and runs our newsletter.
 Our social media offers a line of communication for SSPA to engage the public, while providing detailed information on our available dogs, dogs in need of foster and all our upcoming events.
-Kalin also oversees and writes our weekly newsletter.

 From photographers to videographers to playgroup helpers, dog walkers, and internet support, there are many ways our volunteers enrich the lives of shelter dogs and help them have happy outcomes.
 Check out of some of our volunteers in action.
 Want to join the team?
 Email us at email@example.com.